Crohn disease is a disease where parts of the digestive tract become inflamed.

-The exact cause of Crohn's disease is unknown.
-It is a condition that occurs when your body's immune system mistakenly attacks and destroys healthy body tissue (autoimmune disorder).
+The exact cause of Crohn disease is unknown.
+It occurs when your body's immune system mistakenly attacks and destroys healthy body tissue (autoimmune disorder).

-Crohn's disease may occur at any age.
-It usually occurs in people between ages 15 - 35.
+Crohn disease may occur at any age.
+It most often occurs in people between ages 15 to 35.

-Symptoms depend on what part of the gastrointestinal tract is affected.
+Symptoms depend on what part of the digestive tract is involved.
 Symptoms range from mild to severe, and can come and go with periods of flare-ups.

-The main symptoms of Crohn's disease are:
+The main symptoms of Crohn disease are:

 Other symptoms may include:

-Tests to diagnose Crohn's disease include:
+Tests to diagnose Crohn disease include:

 A stool culture may be done to rule out other possible causes of the symptoms.